Take a ‘Day Drinking With Seth Meyers’–Inspired Bar Crawl Through NYC

 YouTube player

-For the most recent edition of “Day Drinking,” Meyers and Kristen Stewart headed to the Chelsea outpost of Boxers NYC, which proclaims itself “America’s gay sports bar.”
-While Meyers admitted he had never seen a Twilight movie and didn’t want Stewart to ruin them for him, he couldn’t resist making a vampire-themed cocktail that included Bloody Mary mix and raw garlic, and which he mixed with a wooden stake.
-But in honor of the Oscar nominee’s many indie roles, he also served up a 40 in a paper bag, or what he called “The Independent Film.”
+For the March 2024 edition of “Day Drinking,” Meyers and Kristen Stewart headed to the Chelsea outpost of Boxers NYC, which proclaims itself “America’s gay sports bar.”
+While Meyers admitted he had never seen a Twilight movie and didn’t want Stewart to ruin them for him, he couldn’t resist making a vampire-themed cocktail that included Bloody Mary mix and raw garlic, which he mixed with a wooden stake.
+But in honor of the Oscar nominee’s many indie roles, he also served up a 40 in a paper bag—what he called “The Independent Film.”

 Peter McManus Cafe (mcmanus.nyc)